ronnain/angular-experimentation2/src/app/features/signal-lab/signal-store-with-server-state/backlog.md

 ## Feature

+- returned source should be an object, it will be easier for improvments
 - ajouter inject dans cachedQueries
 - todo inject global queries directly & tester une seule instance shared
 - permettre au non l'ajout d'un persister (option)